-This is an all too common mistake most people make, thinking hot water will dissolve all of the day’s make-up of free radicals, dirt or grime.
-This in the end can actually strip your skin of hydration causing the glands to produce excess oil.
+This is an all too common mistake most people make.
+We think hot water will dissolve the day’s make-up along with free radicals, dirt or grime.
+This can actually strip your skin of hydration causing the glands to produce excess oil.
 Additionally, your skin can become patchy and uneven over time causing you to over exfoliate therefore perpetuating the cycle.
 Lukewarm water will do the trick just fine and won’t interfere with your skin’s pH levels.

 2.Washing your face after using a face mask

 The right mask can be a fast track to improving the overall appearance and health of the skin.
 Infact, ingredients in masks can give your skin up to 300% stronger absorption than traditionally applied serums and moisturizers.
 That being said, you should always wash your face before applying a mask so clean skin can fully absorb all the benefits without any barriers.
 Post mask, washing your face is essentially unnecessary.
 You just fed your skin everything it needs, allow it to rest and absorb what was just applied.

 Toothpaste was a crucial survival tool in middle school.
 Heading to the store for a tube of benzyl peroxide was much more effort than squeezing out a drop of toothpaste and moving on with the damn thing.
 Although this is a mildly effective treatment it’s also causing you a myriad of other issues.
 The abrasive, morning-breath killing ingredients in toothpaste can create itching and burning to the skin.
 It can even prolong acne scars where toothpaste was used to treat.
 More studies show CBD helps calm inflammation, acne’s source.
 Grab a CBD topical and start spot treating, it’s a great way to have your first mildly non-invasive but highly effective interaction with CBD.